Buy to let Mortgages

 Additionally, if you already own a property and are planning to purchase a buy-to-let property, be aware of the additional 3% Stamp Duty Land Tax (SDLT) charge.
 This extra cost applies to second properties, including buy-to-let investments.

-- Stamp Duty Land Tax (SDLT):
+- Stamp Duty Land Tax (SDLT): Higher rates apply to additional properties, including buy-to-let.

-- Maintenance Costs:
+- Maintenance Costs: Ongoing repairs, upkeep, and refurbishments.

-- Safety Inspections:
+-

-Different types of Buy to lets explained:
+What Are the Different Types of Buy to let?

 HMO (House of Multiple Occupancy)